 Since 2019, the Benchmark and EthicalGEO initiatives have supported international dialogues with geospatial professionals and organizations, to explore what it means to use location data responsibly in different contexts.
 These dialogues have strongly suggested that common international principles could help users of geospatial data make more informed decisions, and provide the basis for communication with people affected by those decisions.

 Developing common global principles must be a collaborative activity, respecting international contexts and perspectives.
 The Locus Charter as presented here was developed through our initial international workshops, and forms the basis for further collaboration.
+Click on the button below to read the full Charter.

 We are inviting interested individuals and organizations to use these principles, share them, help us improve them, and join a network of people working together to promote ethical use of location data.